Palmiriella

-Palmiriella neumanni is a species of wasp found in Australia.
+Palmiriella is a monotypic genus of wasp found in Australia.
+The sole species is Palmiriella neumanni.
 It was initially described as Mikeius neumanni in 2008 by Matthew Buffington.
-In a 2011 revision, the species was moved to the newly erected monotypic genus Palmiriella.
+In a 2011 revision, the species was moved to the newly erected genus Palmiriella.
+The genus is named for Palmira Ros-Farraré.

+The holotype, a female, measures 3.2 mm.
+It was collected from Mount Nebo, Queensland.
+Males are unknown.